wp-plugins/voice-it-record-and-send-voice/readme.txt

 Tags: voice,mp3,audio,feedback,audio comment,audio post,voice comment
 Requires at least: 2.0
 Tested up to: 2.8.4
-Stable tag: 2.0
+Stable tag: 3.0

-Voice-it allows you to record voice messages and send it to you or your friends by mail as mp3 attachments.
+Voice-it allows you to record voice comments related to your blog and listen them directly into your blog.

 == Description ==

+Voice-it allows you to record voice comments related to your blog and listen them directly into your blog.
-Voice-it allows you to record voice messages and send it to you or your friends by mail as mp3 attachments.
+It's also possible to record voice messages and send it to you or your friends by mail as mp3 attachments.
 You can use it in your website, on facebook or download the widget for other platform.
 Try it and send us your message, or send a voice messages to your friend!
 Isn't easy?